asmit-a/pic-16b-project/README.md

 ### After two weeks

-We will have gathered the data and have a summary visualization.
+We will have gathered the data and have a summary visualization in a jupyter notebook.

 ### After four weeks